 Storefront Door Hinges Vs Storefront Door PivotsA storefront door hinge is a butt hinge that is comprised of a frame mounted leaf, a door mounted leaf, and a pin that holds the two hinge leafs together.
 Unlike, an offset pivot which mounts to the face of the door and frame, the butt hinge is mortised into the door stile and frame.
 Storefront door hinges help distribute the weight of the door.
 Standard height storefront doors (3'-0" x 7'-0") will feature three butt hinges.
 Whereas a standard height door with offset pivots would typically only have a bottom floor mounted pivot set and a frame header mounted pivot set.
 The main difference from physics viewpoint is that butt hinges are mounted to the door frame, causing all weight distribution to fall on the door frame.
 Whereas, on an offset pivot storefront door the weight of the door is distributed and supported by the floor because of the floor mounted pivot.

-Identify Hinge TypeThe standard hinge size for aluminum storefront doors is 4-1/2" Tall x 4" Wide.
+Identify Hinge TypeThe standard hinge size for aluminum storefront doors is 4-1/2" Tall x 4" Wide with 1/4 radius corners.
 In some rare building applications, the storefront door may use a wide throw hinge.
-Be sure to measure the door hinge to confirm the standard 4-1/2" Tall x 4" Wide size.
+Be sure to measure the door hinge to confirm the standard 4-1/2" Tall x 4" Wide foot print with 1/4" radius corners.

 Ordering A Replacement Hinge Considerations